Creating a Budget

 - Are pets allowed?
 If yes, what kind?
 Is there an additional security deposit or fee associated with pets?

 - Who is responsible for maintenance and repair costs?
 Who is responsible for snow removal?

 - Voice any special concerns, such as ability to sublet or add extra people to the lease.
 (Is there an additional charge?)

 Do Your Research:

 - Check with New York State Electric and Gas (NYSEG) at 800-572-1111 to see what the cost of utilities were over the past year.

 - Examine the amount of parking available in your new neighborhood.
-Be sure you are aware of the on-street parking regulations to which you are expected to abide, or any associated parking costs.
+Be sure you are aware of the on-street parking regulations which you are expected to abide by, and check to see if there are any associated fees or costs.